ashtam55/fitso-sow/README.md

     Data to Capture:    In-let temprature of water Outlet temperature of the water
                         Operating hours

     ```

     * Geyser:
     ```
     Data to Capture:    Operating hours
+                        In-let temprature of water
+                        Outlet temprature of water
     ```